 2. Marrakech Museum

 The Marrakech Museum interior is the most impressive aspect of the museum – more so than the exhibits!
-However, if you are interested in artifacts and art, there is a wing for pottery and jewelry and a second wing for contemporary art.
+It is built in the Mnebhi Palace which has a central courtyard beautifully decorated with geometric patterned tiles and intricately carved wooden doors.
+If you are interested in artefacts and art, there is a wing for pottery and jewellery (with some exquisite examples of traditional Berber jewellery) and a second wing for contemporary art.

 Cost – The cost at the time of writing this blog was 50Dh.
 You can walk there if you are staying at Riad Dar Zaman or any Riad in the Medina.

-The Koranic verse in calligraphy beautifully complements the tiled floors and Arabic-Andalusian architecture, which appears to be mathematically precise – don’t miss this hidden gem.
+The Qur’anic verses in calligraphy beautifully complements the tiled floors and Arabic-Andalusian architecture, which appears to be mathematically precise.
+Don’t miss this – it’s one of the best things to do in Marrakech!

 4. Marrakech City Gates and Walls